lib314a/SWOWZH/README.md

 ### SWOW-GPT raw data

-There is four columns in `SWOW-GPT_raw.(mat|csv)`: Cue, R1Raw, R2Raw, and R3Raw, representing cue words sent to GPT-3.5-turbo, and three responses for each cue word answered by GPT-3.5-turbo.
+There are four columns in `SWOW-GPT_raw.(mat|csv)`: Cue, R1Raw, R2Raw, and R3Raw, representing cue words sent to GPT-3.5-turbo, and three responses for each cue word answered by GPT-3.5-turbo.

 ### SWOW-GPT preprocessing scripts